Justin-Insight/whistlersrun.com/content/_index.md

     image_alt:
 page_blocks:
   - heading: A gentle animal husbandry approach
+    body: >-
-    body: "Our philosophy is simple: every living creature deserves respect.
-In everything we do, our top priority is to ensure the creatures who enter our barn feel safe, comfortable and loved—whether they walk in on two feet or four hooves."
+      <p>Our philosophy is simple: every living creature deserves respect.
+In everything we do, our top priority is to ensure the creatures who enter our barn feel safe, comfortable and loved—whether they walk in on two feet or four hooves.</p>
     button:
       enabled: true
       button_url: /about/our-philosophy/